 A chic mirror is the easiest way to upgrade your bathroom—no renovation required.
 Rather than sticking with a basic vanity mirror, consider switching it up.
 From minimal to ornate, round to rectangular, antique to modern, and everything in between, the bathroom mirror possibilities are endless.
 Which mirror is the fairest of them all?
 Scroll for 19 inspiring bathroom mirror ideas.

-You Can’t Go Wrong With Round
+You Can’t Go Wrong with Round

 A round mirror is always a good idea, but it's even better when mixed with geometric shapes.
 This bathroom showcases an expert balance of angles and curves, which is pretty much exactly what we're looking for.
-After all, the best bathroom mirrors are the ultimate testing ground for your own most Instagrammable angles.

 There's no reason the clean, minimal appeal of an all-white interior can't extend to the bathroom space.
 The white finishes on this bathroom vanity, mirror, and lighting set a simple, relaxing tone.
 The round mirror provides a shapely contrast to the hexagonal tile and linear wood ceiling patterns, but we're mostly obsessing over the perfect proportion play between all the elements.